-- Provide grants for seizure alert devices for individuals and families who are financially constrained. - Support initiatives to educate neurologists, epileptologists, and nurses about the importance of communicating the risks associated with epilepsy, including SUDEP. - Sponsor and participate in conferences, expos, panels and other epilepsy/SUDEPrelated events. - Aggressively advance epilepsy and SUDEP awareness to reach all communities. - Advance awareness about the most promising technologies and devices among people with epilepsy, caregivers and doctors.
-Visit Dannydid.org to review a list of these products. - Provide patient-centered feedback to guide and encourage startup device companies who are focused on epilepsy.
+- Provide grants for seizure alert devices for individuals and families who are facing financial limitations. - Support initiatives to educate neurologists, epileptologists, and nurses about the importance of communicating the risks associated with epilepsy, including SUDEP. - Sponsor and participate in conferences, expos, panels and other epilepsy/SUDEP-related events. - Aggressively advance epilepsy and SUDEP awareness to reach all communities. - Advance awareness about the most promising technologies and devices among people with epilepsy, caregivers and doctors.
+Visit Dannydid.org to review a list of these products. - Provide patient-centered feedback to guide, encourage, and inspire startup device companies who are focused on epilepsy.